 These requirements are stated in Sightsavers’ Supplier Code of Conduct.
 All suppliers are required to sign the code, and we assume that by signing, our suppliers agree to adhere to the conditions of the code and will reasonably enforce the same with their contractors.

-We may remove suppliers from our approved supplier list where companies in the supply chain are found to be involved in violation of human rights and there is no willingness to address the situation within a reasonable time if requested to do so.
+We may remove suppliers from our approved supplier list where companies in the supply chain are found to be involved in violation of basic human rights and there is no willingness to address the situation within a reasonable timeframe if requested to do so.

 All policies are promoted and enforced across our business.
-During the coming year we will develop and implement a training package to ensure staff are familiar with these policies and understand how their implementation is essential to combat modern slavery and human trafficking.
+We have developed and implemented a training package to ensure staff are familiar with these policies and understand how their implementation is essential to combat modern slavery and human trafficking.